awsdocs/amazon-aurora-user-guide/doc_source/USER_Events.Messages.md

 ## DB cluster snapshot events<a name="USER_Events.Messages.cluster-snapshot"></a>

-The following table shows the event category and a list of events when an Aurora DB cluster snapshot is the source type\.
+The following table shows the event category and a list of events when a DB cluster snapshot is the source type\.

 |  Category  | RDS event ID |  Description  |